 A concussion is a brain injury not a weakness – encourage the reporting of concussions

 There are an estimated four million sports-related concussions each year.
 This is one concussion every 8 seconds!
 All concussions are serious because they are traumatic brain injuries and most occur without the person being knocked unconscious.
 Concussions happen in every sport, with young children playing football, hockey, soccer, basketball, wrestling, baseball, and cycling at the highest risk.

 THE DEREK SHEELY FOUNDATION was created to increase awareness and research of concussions and traumatic brain injuries, with a focus on youth sports.
 The Foundation is named in honor of Derek Thomson Sheely, a strong and healthy 22-year-old honor student who played fullback for ten years.
-Derek was a two-time academic all-conference selection in college and never had a documented concussion.
+Derek was a two-time academic all-conference selection in college.
 On August 22, 2011, during practice for his senior season at Frostburg State University, Derek suffered a brain injury and died one week later on August 28.

 With your support, THE DEREK SHEELY FOUNDATION is committed to “Leading the Way” towards informing young athletes, their parents, and coaches to the signs, symptoms, dangers, and prevention of concussions in order to prevent hundreds of thousands of concussions per year from becoming more severe.
 THE DEREK SHEELY FOUNDATION is a nonprofit, IRS-approved 501(c)(3) tax-exempt organization, and all contributions may be tax deductible.